MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-bash-tutorial.md

 az account show
 ```

 The command will output a dictionary as a JSON object.
-Some content has been omitted.
+The following output has some fields omitted for brevity, and identifying information removed

 ```JSON
 bash-5.1# az account show